Agri-environmental indicator - mineral fertiliser consumption

 The data sources used in the assessment of this indicator are:

 - Data from Fertilizers Europe.
-This is an harmonized data source.
-Data are available at NUTS0 for EU-27 and Norway.
+This is a harmonized data source.
+Data are available at NUTS0 for EU-27 (i.e. does not include Croatia) and Norway.
 Data from Fertilizers Europe relate to crop years (t-1/t) which are reported under year t-1.
 Data were originally received in kilo tonnes of nitrogen (N), phosphate (P2O5) and potash (K2O).
 Phosphate and potash and were transformed into phosphorus (P) and potassium (K) by multiplying the data with 62/142 and 78/94 respectively.
-Data have been rounded to 1000s of tonnes of nitrogen, phosphorus and potassium.

 Limitations of data

-Data from Fertilizers Europe cannot be compared with data received from countries, due to differences in reference periods, data sources and methodology see data sources.
+Data from production/sales statistics may overestimate the use of mineral fertilisers due to the inclusion of intermediary goods and non-agricultural use.
+Data from Fertilizers Europe cannot be directly compared with data received from countries, due to differences in reference periods, data sources and methodology (see data sources).

 Nutrients, such as nitrogen (N) and phosphorus (P), are absorbed from the soil by plants for their growth.
-Mineral or inorganic fertilisers are widely used in agriculture to optimise production, and organic fertilisers are a significant additional source of nutrient input.
+Mineral, or inorganic, fertilisers are widely used in agriculture to optimise production, and organic fertilisers are a significant additional source of nutrient input.
 Organic farmers do not apply synthetic mineral fertilisers.
-Nitrogen and phosphorus fertilisers greatly enhance crop production, but losses of nitrogen and phosphorus from agriculture contribute to loss of biodiversity, climate change, acidification and pollution.
+Nitrogen and phosphorus fertilisers greatly enhance crop production, but losses of nitrogen and phosphorus from agriculture contribute to environmental pollution.
 N and P behave differently in terms of their availability for loss from the agricultural system.
 N is highly soluble with limited build-up in the soils, and research shows a positive relationship between application rate and nitrate lost from the soil root zone.
 P losses from land occur due to soil erosion and agricultural run-off.
 Historic over-fertilisation of P can build up soil P reserves to high levels and under such conditions it is possible for significant pollution to take place even with negligible new fertiliser inputs.
 However, the main focus of losses is related to the timing and loading of inputs of N and P either from fertiliser or organic manure applications.

 Organic fertilisers may consist of manure, composts and sewage sludge.
-These organic fertilisers are important sources of N and P, especially on livestock farms and farms near urban areas, and should be used as priority over mineral fertilisers.
-Increasing the effectiveness of their use will contribute to decreased use of mineral fertiliser use and also to reduced losses of nitrogen and phosphorus.
+These organic fertilisers are important sources of N and P, especially on livestock farms and farms near urban areas.
+Increasing the effectiveness of organic fertiliser use will contribute to decreased use of mineral fertiliser.

 Policy relevance and context

-Application of fertilisers is a major contributory factor to increased losses of nutrients such as nitrate and phosphate from agricultural soils into ground and surface water bodies.
-This loss can occur via run-off along the soil surface or as subsurface loss via leaching and drainflow.
-As a consequence, legislative initiatives through the Nitrates Directive (Directive 0676/1991) and more recently the Water Framework Directive (Directive 0060/2000) have sought to limit nutrient losses to water bodies through more careful management of agricultural land.
-In the case of the Nitrates Directive, this has included the designation of nitrate vulnerable zones (NVZs), establishment of Code(s) of Good Agricultural Practice to be implemented by farmers on a voluntary basis, establishment of Action Programmes to be implemented by farmers within NVZs on a compulsory basis, and national monitoring and reporting every 4 years.
+Application of fertilisers is a major factor contributing to losses of nutrients such as nitrate and phosphate from agricultural soils into ground and surface water bodies.
+This loss can occur via run-off along the soil surface or as sub-surface loss via leaching and drainflow.
+As a consequence, legislative initiatives through the Nitrates Directive and the Water Framework Directive have sought to limit nutrient losses to water bodies through more careful management of agricultural land.
+In the case of the Nitrates Directive, this has included the designation of nitrate vulnerable zones (NVZs), establishment of Code(s) of Good Agricultural Practice to be implemented by farmers on a voluntary basis, establishment of Action Programmes to be implemented by farmers within NVZs on a compulsory basis, and national monitoring and reporting.

-The Codes of Good Agricultural Practice include measures limiting the time when fertilisers can be applied on land, in order to allow N availability only when the crop needs nutrients and measures limiting the conditions for fertiliser application (steeply sloping ground, frozen or snow covered ground, near water courses).
-The Action Programmes are based on Action Standards contained in the Code of Good Agricultural Practice which become binding for farmers in NVZs and other measures such as limitation of fertilisers to be applied taking into account crops needs, all N inputs and soil supply, maximum amount of animal manure to be applied (corresponding to 170 kg N organic/hectare/year).
+The Codes of Good Agricultural Practice include measures limiting the time when fertilisers can be applied on land in order to allow N availability only when the crop needs nutrients.
+Measures also limit the conditions for fertiliser application (steeply sloping ground, frozen or snow covered ground, near water courses).
+The Action Programmes are based on Action Standards contained in the Code of Good Agricultural Practice which become binding for farmers in NVZs.
+Other measures apply such as limitation of fertilisers to be applied taking into account crops needs, all N inputs and soil supply, maximum amount of animal manure to be applied (corresponding to 170 kg N organic/hectare/year).
 In the legislative text of the Water Framework Directive, an indicative list of pollutants includes organophosphorous compounds and substances that contribute to eutrophication (in particular nitrates and phosphates).
-Measures suggested in this context are aimed at reducing the influx of nutrients, such as nitrogen and phosphorus to the groundwater and surface waters and include the reduction of nutrient application, the modification of cultivation techniques, the proper handling of fertilisers, and the prevention of soil erosion through erosion minimising soil cultivation.
+Measures suggested in this context are aimed at reducing the influx of nutrients, such as nitrogen and phosphorus to the groundwater and surface waters and include the reduction of nutrient application, the modification of cultivation techniques, proper handling of fertilisers, and the prevention of soil erosion through erosion minimising soil cultivation.

 Other agri-environmental policies that affect the consumption of nitrogen and phosphorus fertilisers, directly or indirectly include:

-- The Birds Directive and the Habitats Directive: The main purpose of the Habitats Directive is to ensure biological diversity through the conservation of natural habitats and of wild flora and fauna within the European territory, while taking into account economic, social, cultural and regional requirements.
-Farmers who have agricultural land in Natura 2000 sites and face restrictions due to the requirements of the Habitat-Directive are eligible to receive payments for the management of these sites by the Rural Development Regulation, which helps promote environmental-friendly farming.
+- Natura 2000, the Birds Directive and the Habitats Directive.
+The main purpose of the Habitats Directive is to ensure biological diversity through the conservation of natural habitats and of wild flora and fauna within the European territory, while taking into account economic, social, cultural and regional requirements.
 Depending on the specific conditions of a certain area, these include measures to reduce the use of pesticides and fertilisers, measures to mitigate the effects of soil compaction, e.g. limitations on the use of machinery or the setting of stocking limits, or measures aiming to regulate the irrigation of agricultural land.
+Farmers who have agricultural land in Natura 2000 sites and face restrictions due to the requirements of the Habitat-Directive are eligible to receive payments for the management of these sites by the Rural Development Regulation , which helps promote environmental-friendly farming.